victorTobi/pythongame/README.md

 # pythongame
-This is a commmand line roleplaying game
+This is a commmand line roleplaying game.
 The player strikes, has the ability to use magic and heal

 I just remembered this was how i mastered classes and functions so i just had to upload.